MicrosoftDocs/azure-devops-yaml-schema/task-reference/pip-authenticate-v1.md

 **`artifactFeeds`** - **My feeds (select below)**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies feeds to authenticate `present` in this organization.
+Specifies the feeds to authenticate as present in this organization.
 <!-- :::editable-content-end::: -->
 <br>